 (1806-1873) Albany Hancock, older brother of John Hancock, was a highly respected and skilled anatomist and artist with wide-ranging zoological interests.
 He published more than seventy scientific papers, mainly on lesser-known groups of invertebrates, and had a large circle of correspondents including Charles Darwin, Richard Owen and Thomas Henry Huxley.

-Together with Joshua Alder and a number of other naturalists, he founded the Natural History Society of Northumberland, Durham and Newcastle upon Tyne in 1829 and served on the council as an honorary curator.
+Together with Joshua Alder and a number of other naturalists, he founded the Natural History Society of Northumberland, Durham and Newcastle upon Tyne in 1829 and served on the Society’s Council as an Honorary Curator.
 He was awarded an honorary membership of the Imperial and Royal Zoological and Botanical Society of Vienna and became a Fellow of the Linnean Society in 1862.

 Albany Hancock was born at the north end of the Tyne Bridge, Newcastle into a working class but well educated family who owned a saddler and ironmongery business.
 Albany’s father John, died young, but he had been an amateur naturalist and left the children a legacy of books and his collections of plants, insects and shells.